fritz-hh/scripts_NAS4Free/README.md

 - Prevents a shutdown / sleep during a configurable timeslot
 - Prevents a shutdown / sleep to be issued when one of the above administrative tasks is running
 - Reports the results in a log file.
 - Script to be started at NAS startup.
-Scripts runs as an endless loop
+The script runs as an endless loop

 Note 1: Depending on your motherboard and on your BIOS settings, the script may or may not work on your NAS.